If you wish to view our current tours please click the following link.

 Next we visit the Nevada State Railroad Museum at Carson City.
 This railroad museum is a cultural resource dedicated to educating visitors and the community about Nevada railroad history.
 This mission is accomplished through the collection, preservation and interpretation on significant locomotives, rolling stock, artifacts, photographs and memorabilia directly related to railroads and railroading in Nevada.
 In addition to static exhibits, select pieces of equipment in the collection are restored and operated throughout the year to demonstrate steam and early gasoline technology and provide visitors with a first-hand experience with railroad history through the sights, sounds and sensations of a train ride.

 THE NEVADA STATE RAILROAD MUSEUM IN CARSON CITY IS A MUST

 After our visit to this museum we travel north through Reno and on to Portola, home to the Western Pacific Railroad Museum which has the largest collection of diesel engines in North America.
 Upon arrival we check-in at the Sierra Motel.
-In the evening we are invited over to Chris Skow’s home for a Mexican Buffet all you can eat dinner out on the deck.
+In the evening we are invited over to Chris Skow’s private railroad museum.
 Chris will have his garden scale model trains running in the gardens and you can inspect his massive collection of railroad artifacts in his private railroad museum.

 A VISIT TO THE WESTERN PACIFIC RAILROAD MUSEUM IS MADE WHILE